Dpdl-io/DpdlEngine/doc/Dpdl_API.md

 DpdlEngine V1.0

-This is the Dpdl scripting API documentation.
+This is the Dpdl API documentation.

 The Dpdl API's are available as:
 - Native API's